dghost/glslRiftDistort/libovr-0.4.x/glsl110/README.md

 For more information on how to use these please see the Oculus SDK Developer's Guide.

-There are two sets of shaders to choose from - uncorrected shaders and shaders that applie chromatic abberation correction.
-Given that the chromatic abberation is applied to the mesh itself now it requires both vertex + fragment shader support to function correctly.

 All shaders support the following features:

 * Automatic usage of texture2DLod when available